colegottdank/debate-ai-api/README.md

 ## Acknowledgments

-Thank you to everyone who has contributed to this project, and to open-source enthusiasts who use and support Master Debater.
+Thank you to everyone who has contributed to this project, and to open-source enthusiasts who use and support Debate AI.